 The patient’s symptoms are automatically triaged

-- The clinical history provided by the patient is auto-triaged into the hospital clinical system, with full interoperability.
+- The clinical history provided by the patient is auto-triaged into the hospital clinical system.

 - eTriage will auto-triage patients aligning to the Manchester Triage System so that it is easy to know which patients should be treated first.